1mTojii/Project-Viper/README.md

 ## Status

 Actively being built.
-Dual boot ✅.
-Viper running and behaving (mostly) ✅.
+Dual boot.
+Viper running and behaving (mostly).
 RAG/knowledge feeding and a lot more — in progress.
-Might eventually move the heavier LLM work to my desktop once I sort out the specs on that machine.
+Might eventually move the LLM work to my heavier pc once Im fed up with how slow this process is.

 ## Credits